1 / 6

 1. The long and winding road

 Time.
 You'll never get it back.
-Add up the cat videos you watch online, plus the time you spend feeling guilty about it, and it's daunting.
-While you needn't feel guilty about how you choose to explore New Zealand, you need to consider how much time you have, and allocate a significant portion of that to driving New Zealand’s windy, narrow roads – all to get to the real good stuff.
+You need to consider how much time you have, and allocate a significant portion of that to driving New Zealand’s windy, narrow roads – all to get to the real good stuff.
 Actually, even to get into the major centres.
 We're not a big country, but there are only a handful of straight roads – our steep, forested mountains come at a cost!

 2. Connecting the dots